-The look-say model lasted for approximately 60 years as the driving philosophy for first-grade texts, while the whole language perspective only lasted for a decade as a vehicle of policy.
-When the results of the first state-by-state comparison of the National Assessment of Educational Progress (NAEP) were released in 1996 (Campbell, Donahue, Reese, & Phillips, 1996), the poor performances of California's fourth graders were interpreted as a reflection of whole language policy (Levine, 1996) and precipitated a widespread demand for a return to reading instructional methods that stressed "the basics"-most specifically, phonics.
+The look-say model lasted for approximately 60 years as the driving philosophy for firstgrade texts.
+The whole language perspective would last for approximately a decade as a vehicle of policy.
+When the results of the first state-by-state comparison of the National Assessment of Educational Progress (NAEP) were released in 1996 (Campbell, Donahue, Reese, & Phillips, 1996), the poor performances of California's fourth graders were interpreted as a reflection of whole language policy (Levine, 1996).
+This precipitated a widespread demand for a return to reading instructional methods that stressed "the basics"-most specifically, phonics.

-Because of state textbook adoption cycles, Texas (Texas Education Agency, 1997) preceded California (California English/Language Arts Committee, 1999) in mandating that programs provide increased phonics instruction accompanied by decodable texts.
-From among numerous types of texts that emphasize the consistency of phoneme-grapheme correspondences-often described as decodability-Texas chose the individual phoneme-grapheme as the focus of text creation, meaning that a program had to contain lessons and accompanying texts for each of the 44 phonemes in the English language.
-A handful of words in a text could be taught as high-frequency or sight words but, for a text to be designated as decodable, the phoneme-grapheme correspondences of all words in a text needed to have been covered in the current or a previous lesson (Stein, Johnson, & Gutlohn, 1999).
-This definition of decodability came to be called lesson-to-text match and was presented as providing young readers with the potential to read all words in a text accurately.
-Both Texas and California set percentages for words in a text that needed to fit the potential-for-accuracy criterion: 80% (Texas Education Agency, 1997) and 90% (California English/Language Arts Committee, 1999).
-The additional 20% (Texas) or 10% (California) of words were designated words that were to be taught as sight words.
+Because of state textbook adoption cycles, Texas (Texas Education Agency, 1997) preceded California (California Reading/Language Arts Committee, 1999) in mandating that programs provide increased phonics instruction accompanied with decodable texts.
+From among numerous types of texts that emphasize decodability, Texas chose the individual phonemegrapheme as the focus of text creation, meaning that a program had to contain lessons and accompanying texts for each of the 44 phonemes in English.
+The texts were considered to be fully decodable, if the phoneme-graphemes of all words not taught as high-frequency or sight words had been presented in the current or a previous lesson (Stein, Johnson, & Gutlohn, 1999).
+This was deemed to ensure that children would have the potential to read all words in a text accurately.
+Both Texas and California set percentages for words in a text that needed to fit the potential-for-accuracy criterion: 80% (Texas Education Agency, 1997) and 90% (California Reading/Language Arts Committee, 1999).

 The data in Table 4 indicate that the percentage of phonetically regular words in reading texts increased from 24% in 1993 to 42% in 2000.
-Despite this difference in the kinds of words in texts, the 2000 copyright was similar to the 1993 copyright in the cognitive load (i.e., the number of different words), and the percentage of single-appearing words and type-token ratios was similar, regardless of whether the underlying rationale for word selection emanated from whole language or decodability.
-Since decodability was defined as the match between the content of lessons and students' texts, repetition of individual words in the students' texts was not a factor in evaluating texts for beginning readers in 2000.
+Despite this difference in the kinds of words in texts, the 2000 copyright was similar to the 1993 copyright in the cognitive load, with the percentage of single-appearing words and type-token ratios much the same in both copyrights.
+Since decodability was defined as the match between the content of lessons and of students' texts, repetition of individual words in the students' texts was not a factor in evaluating texts for beginning readers in 2000.